Full Service Growth

 The team knew that customers who converted stuck around.
 So they had to do two things: solve the conversion rate issue, then validate the LTV assumption.

-“LTV is the thing that has and will continue to turn Bambu Earth into a huge player on the cosmetics scene,” says Faris.
+“LTV is the thing that has and will continue to turn Bambu Earth into a huge player on the cosmetics scene,” says Rekuc.
 “At its core, we believe that’s possible because the product is so strong.”

 Knowing its products’ strengths sets up the brand strategy to focus on increased spending of marketing dollars relative to its top-line revenue — and feel really good about the outcome.